Baby Milestones: What Baby Will Do When

 What if baby misses the mark: If baby isn’t picking up small pieces of food and feeding himself by 12 months, let your pediatrician know.

 When it’s likely to happen: It could be as early as six months, when baby sits up on his own, but it’s more likely to be closer to between eight and nine months, says Altmann — and it may take a few months total for baby to learn it.
 Waving is also usually learned around 8 to 10 months.

 How to encourage it: Play patty-cake and other clapping games with baby.
 Your own clapping gets baby so excited, he’ll start to bring his hands together in an effort to clap along with you.

-What if baby misses the mark: If, by the one-year pediatrician’s visit, your baby isn’t mimicking any of your actions — whether it’s clapping, waving or responding to you when you wave and say, “I’m over here” — then definitely let baby’s doctor know.
+What if baby misses the mark: If, by the one-year pediatrician’s visit, baby isn’t mimicking any of your actions — whether it’s clapping, waving or responding to you when you wave and say, “I’m over here” — then definitely let baby’s doctor know.

 Pulling Up to Standing

 When it’s likely to happen: Though most infants will pull themselves up to a standing position between 9 and 12 months, Altmann says it’s not unusual for it to happen even earlier — like eight months.
 “I warn parents at the six-month visit to drop the mattress down [in case] your infant pulls to stand in the middle of the night when you’re not aware that they can.
 You don’t want them to fall out!”
 You’ll also want to be aware of any furniture that baby could try to pull on that could tumble, like a top-heavy chair or an entertainment center.

 How to encourage it: Like with sitting, make sure baby gets lots of free-range playtime.